-The Oslo Business for Peace Award will be given annually to businesspersons who through actions and commitments are outstandingly promoting the interdependent relationship between business and peace, through their Businessworthy actions.
+The Oslo Business for Peace Award will be given annually to businesspersons who are outstandingly promoting the interdependent relationship between business and peace, through their Businessworthy actions.

 Being Businessworthy is to apply your business energy ethically and responsibly with the purpose of creating economic value, as well as value for society.

-The Oslo Business for Peace Award aims to highlight ethical and responsible business practices, and the commitment of business leaders as individuals to creating long-term success of benefit to their businesses, society and themselves.
+The Oslo Business for Peace Award aims to highlight ethical and responsible business practices, and the commitment of business leaders as individuals to creating long-term success of benefit to their businesses and society.
 The Award Committee evaluates the Nominees according to three criteria for Being Businessworthy established by the Business for Peace Foundation.
 Therefore, Nominees must be:

-The Nominees are acting as examples to the general public and inspiring the business community by showing how to achieve success through ethical and responsible business practices.
+The Nominee is acting as a role model to the general public and the business community by showing how to achieve long term success by being businessworthy.